rubenchenevat/rubenchenevat.github.io/_pages/about.md

 I am currently working on the elaboration of efficient irrigation strategies taking into account both long term expected rainfall sequences and short term weather forecast.
 This project recquires using <strong>average cost control problems</strong> and <strong>adaptive methods</strong> to handle the non-deterministic behaviour.

-In parallel, I am also working on two projects.
-The first one is about studying the irrigation problem considering fresh water complemented with reuse water, therefore leading to the analysis and control of a <strong>switched dynamical system</strong>.

-The second one aims at generalizing a technique used for solving my irrigation problem under <strong>state constraints</strong>, consisting in a reformulation into an equivalent optimal control problem without state constraint, thus suited to the standard unconstrained Pontryagin maximum principle.
-I am then looking for a class of problems where this technique holds.

 <br>
 <br>